 HALCO is a charitable not-for-profit community-based legal clinic that provides free legal services for people living with HIV/AIDS in Ontario, Canada.

 You can Contact Us for more information about getting help from HALCO.
-HALCO also provides a variety of other services – please visit Our Services for more information.
+HALCO also provides a variety of other services including public legal education and law reform activities – please visit Our Services for more information.

 Intake Hours for New Inquiries

 Your privacy is very important to us.
-HALCO follows the Law Society of Upper Canada rules regarding client confidentiality.
+HALCO follows the client confidentiatily rules of the Law Society of Ontario.

 HALCO is a scent-reduced environment so please avoid wearing scents or fragrances when coming to our office.